Free South Dakota State Records (Divorce, Arrest, Criminal)

 Source: Minnehaha County Sheriff’s Office13

-For a full list of county arrest logs, contact information, and even more agencies who host criminal records, take a look at our comprehensive South Dakota criminal and arrest records search guide.
+For a full list of county arrest logs and contact information for agencies who host criminal records, take a look at our comprehensive South Dakota criminal and arrest records search resource.

 Lastly, individuals can also use VINELink to find someone in a South Dakota Jail.

-How Do I Look at Citizens Mugshots in South Dakota?
+How To Look at Citizens’ Mugshots in South Dakota

 Individuals can find prisoners by using federal and state resources.